telerik/blazor-docs/components/tabstrip/tabs-configuration.md

 # Tabs Configuration

-You can configure the `TabStripTab` component and its child `TabStrip` instances through the following parameters:
+You can configure the `TabStripTab` instances in a TabStrip through the following parameters:

 * [Title](#title)
 * [Visible](#visible)